Listen to Les McKeown read this blog post:

 Ever get the feeling that when you put your foot on the gas pedal, nothing happens?
 That although you and your team are as capable as ever at coming up with smart, competition-beating ideas, you’ve lost the ability to execute on those ideas?

 If you’re finding it increasingly hard to see great decisions through to final completion – if you’re missing the sense of achievement that comes from translating ideas into results-delivering reality, then chances are it’s because of one or more of these four reasons:

-1. Your decision-making process is screwed
+1. Your decision-making process is broken

-Grab a legal pad and trace the path of the last two or three decisions your team made that weren’t effectively and efficiently executed: map where the necessary information came from, the main communication lines and key decision points.
+Grab a tablet or legal pad and trace the path of the last two or three decisions your team made that weren’t effectively and efficiently executed: map where the necessary information came from, the main communication lines and key decision points.

 When you’re done, if you can easily make sense of what you see, all is good.
 If it looks like a rat’s nest of intertwined, overlapping, dead-end-reaching lines, you need to simplify your group’s decision-making process.

 The ability of a group to execute effectively can be crushed by just one micromanager.

 You know the type: insists everything is ‘run by them’, even when they’re not the most qualified person to assess the data; is so overwhelmed by the volume of stuff being ‘run by them’ that they can barely come up for air; and is so preoccupied with minutia that whatever they look at is guaranteed to come back covered with amendments.